 Watermelons are some of the most quintessential summer fruits out there.
 There’s nothing quite like slicing open a juicy melon at the park or in your backyard on a hot summer day.
-But when you think about that refreshing melon, what does it look like?
+When you think about that refreshing melon, however, what does it look like?
 It’s probably bright red, isn’t it?
 Believe it or not, it doesn’t have to be!

 There are several varieties of watermelon that, while green on the outside, actually have yellow flesh inside.
 One popular option is the Black Diamond Yellow Flesh melon.
 Keep reading to learn more about growing Yellow Flesh Black Diamond watermelon vines in the garden.